As nice as it is when a freshly built module works perfectly first time, troubleshooting is unavoidable.

 Firstly – have you calibrated the module, if it needs calibrating?

 Check power pins on all semiconductors with multimeter.
-Check outputs of any voltage references (such as the LM4040) and pins of ICs expecting the reference voltage (check datasheets, schematics or PCB files for pinouts)
+Check outputs of any voltage references (such as a LM4040) and pins of ICs expecting the reference voltage (check datasheets, schematics or PCB files for pinouts)

 Check the value and placement of all passives against the BOM/iBOM/schematic/Eagle file (resistors, caps etc).
 Laborious, but remember – this circuit works if you build it correctly, and this is one of the most common errors.
 Have you used a 1% tolerance resistor where 0.1% precision resistors / matched resistors were required, or non-matched transistors in your ladder filter?
 Have you missed soldering one side of an 0603 resistor?